davidzhao1015/davidzhao1015.github.io/_posts/2025-11-15-sensitivity-analysis-survival-model.md

 Health economic and epidemiological models require not only point estimates but also **credible intervals**, especially when clinical evidence is sparse.

-Parameter uncertainty in the fitted model must therefore be propagated to all downstream quantities.
+Parameter uncertainty in the fitted model must therefore be propagated to all downstream quantities.<br><br>

 ### 4.2 Building the Variance-Covariance Matrix

-- We approximate the Hessian numerically at the parameter optimum.
-- Inverting the Hessian yields the variance–covariance matrix of the parameter estimates.
+We approximate the Hessian numerically at the parameter optimum.
+Inverting the Hessian yields the variance–covariance matrix of the parameter estimates.

-- This matrix captures both individual parameter uncertainty and correlations among parameters.
+This matrix captures both individual parameter uncertainty and correlations among parameters.

 ```py
 theta_hat = np.array([a_fit, c_fit, scale_fit])